segasai/q3c/README.md

 To begin use Q3C for searches and cross-matches you should create the indexes on the tables.

-Suppose you have the table called "mytable" with "ra" and "dec" columns (right ascension and declination in degrees).
+In this demonstration we'll assume that you have the table called "mytable" with "ra" and "dec" columns (right ascension and declination in degrees).

-First, you should create the spatial index, using the following command:
+First, you will need to create the spatial index, using the following command:

 `my_db# CREATE INDEX ON mytable (q3c_ang2ipix(ra, dec)); `

-After that it is better to cluster that table using that index.
-Clustering procedure is the procedure of ordering the data on the disk according to the Q3C spatial index values.
-If the data is already loaded in the Database ordered by some spherical zones or something similar, the clustering step can be ommited (although still recommended).
-The clustering step may take a while if your dataset is large
+The next procedure is optional but strongly recommended: cluster the table using newly created index.
+The clustering procedure is the procedure of ordering the data on the disk according to the Q3C spatial index values, which will ensure faster queries.
+If the data have been ingested in the database while ordered by some spherical zones, the clustering step can be ommited (although still recommended).
+The clustering step may take a while if your dataset is large.

 `my_db# CLUSTER q3c_mytable_idx ON mytable;`

-Now you should do the last step -- analyze your table:
+Now the last step is analyzing your table:

 `my_db# ANALYZE mytable;`

 Now you should be able to use q3c queries.

 ## Q3C functions